Gyoza-Finance/docs/docs/user-docs/borrowing-and-liquidations.md

 ### Can I adjust the rate?

-Yes, you can always adjust your interest rate at any time.
-Since you as a user get to set your own interest rate, you have full autonomy over your borrowing costs.
+Yes, you will always be able to adjust your interest rate at any time.
+Since you as a user will get to set your own interest rate, you will have full autonomy over your borrowing costs.

 Note however, that a fee corresponding to 7 days of average interest is charged when opening the loan, as well as on any rate adjustments that happen less than 7 days after the last adjustment.
 Without it, low-interest rate borrowers could evade redemptions by sandwiching a redemption transaction with both an upward and downward interest rate adjustment, which in turn would unduly direct the redemption against higher-interest borrowers.